-Sculpture I explores ceramics, plaster, figure modeling, cardboard and ordinary object assemblage, and fabrication.
+This course explores ceramics, plaster, figure modeling, cardboard and ordinary object assemblage, and fabrication.
 The sculpture program covers a broad range of technical areas and conceptual thinking.
 This course will give the student a foundation in both the traditional and contemporary concepts of sculpture; to develop a thinking and working vocabulary in the language of form and space; to acquire the skills to fabricate, carve, model and cast the forms that a sculptor develops in the creation of art.
-Students will be required to keep a sketchbook with drawing and writing assignments throughout the semester.
+Students will be required to keep a sketchbook with drawing and writing assignments throughout the year.

-Sculpture II
+Sculpture II Course No.H8092EY